-König's Th. ['31] (Egervàry ['31]): In any bipartite graph, the number of edges in a maximum matching equals the number of vertices in a minimum vertex cover.
+- König's Th. ['31] (Egervàry ['31]): In any bipartite graph, the number of edges in a maximum matching equals the number of vertices in a minimum vertex cover. - Proof 1. (the most common) exploits the th. by P. Hall on the maximum matchings in bipartite graphs (to be studied later).